- 1 scoop of protein powder made from bone broth (unflavored) mixed in 8 ounces water

 Cover the pan and cook on the stove for 10–15 minutes.
 Then transfer the pan to the oven, letting the frittata finish cooking.
 Keep your eyes on the eggs in this step; you want them to set, not burn.
 This will take anywhere from 3–7 minutes.

 That’s it!
-This bone broth protein veggie frittata is ready.
+This protein veggie frittata powered by bone broth is ready.
 I like garnishing it with some of the fresh herbs and serving with a side of avocado slices for extra healthy fats and nutrition.

 Get FREE Access!